Darién Gap: Pre-Columbian history

-Archaeological knowledge of this area has received relatively little attention compared to its neighbors to the north and south, although in the early 20th century scholars such as Max Uhle, William Henry Holmes, C. V. Hartman and George Grant MacCurdy undertook studies of archaeological sites and collections that were augmented by further research by Samuel Kirkland Lothrop, John Alden Mason, Doris Zemurray Stone, William Duncan Strong, Gordon Willey and others.
-One of the reasons for the relative lack of attention is the lack of research into this by people of the region.
-There are a large number of sites with impressive platform mounds, plazas, paved roads, stone sculpture and artifacts made from jade, gold and ceramic materials.
+Scholars such as Max Uhle, William Henry Holmes, Carl Vilhelm Hartman, and George Grant MacCurdy undertook studies of archaeological sites and collections, which were augmented by further research by Samuel Kirkland Lothrop, John Alden Mason, Doris Zemurray Stone, William Duncan Strong, Gordon Willey, and others.
+There are a large number of sites with impressive platform mounds, plazas, paved roads, stone sculptures, and artifacts made from jade, gold, and ceramic materials.

-The Guna people lived in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish conquest and subsequently began to move westward due to a conflict with the Spanish and other indigenous groups.
-Centuries before the conquest, the Gunas arrived in South America as part of a Chibchan migration moving east from Central America.
-At the time of the Spanish invasion, they were living in the region of Uraba near the borders of what are now Antioquia and Caldas.
+The Guna people lived in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish conquest, and they subsequently began to move westward due to a conflict with the Spanish and other indigenous groups.
+Centuries before the conquest, the Gunas arrived in South America as part of a Chibchan migration that moved east from Central America.
+At the time of the Spanish invasion, they were living in the region of Uraba, near the borders of what are now Antioquia and Caldas.
 The Guna themselves attribute their several migrations to conflicts with other chiefdoms, and their migration to nearby islands in particular to escape malarial mosquito populations on the mainland.

 European settlement

 Vasco Núñez de Balboa and Alonso de Ojeda explored the coast of Colombia in 1500 and 1501.
 They spent the most time in the Gulf of Urabá, where they made contact with the Gunas.
-The regional border was initially created in 1508 after royal decree to separate the colonial governorships of Castilla de Oro and Nueva Andalucía, using the River Atrato as the boundary between the two governorships.
+The regional border was initially established in 1508 following a royal decree that separated the colonial governorships of Castilla de Oro and Nueva Andalucía, picking the River Atrato as the boundary between the two governorships.

 Balboa heard of the "South Sea" from locals while sailing along the Caribbean coast.
-On 25 September 1513, he saw the Pacific.
+On 25 September 1513, he reached the Pacific.

 In 1519, the town of Panamá was founded near a small indigenous settlement on the Pacific coast.
 After the Spaniards entered what is now Peru, it developed into an important transshipment port as well as an administrative center.

-In 1671, the Welsh pirate Henry Morgan crossed the Isthmus of Panamá from the Caribbean side and destroyed the city; the town was subsequently relocated a few kilometers to the west on a small peninsula.
+In 1671, the Welsh pirate Henry Morgan crossed the Isthmus of Panama from the Caribbean side and destroyed the city; the town was subsequently relocated a few kilometers to the west on a small peninsula.
 The ruins of the old town, Panamá Viejo, are preserved and were declared a UNESCO World Heritage Site in 1997.

-Silver and gold from the viceroyalty of Peru stolen from indigenous communities was taken across the isthmus by Spanish Silver Train to Porto Bello, where Spanish treasure fleets shipped them to Seville and Cádiz from 1707.
+Silver and gold from the viceroyalty of Peru were transported across the isthmus by the Spanish Silver Train to Porto Bello, where Spanish treasure fleets shipped them to Seville and Cádiz from 1707.
 Lionel Wafer spent four years between 1680 and 1684 among the Gunas.